opengauss-mirror/docs/content/en/docs/Compilationguide/compiling-the-version.md

 </tbody>
 </table>

-Before compiling third-party libraries, prepare GCC 7.3 and CMake 3.19.2.
-You are advised to use the released and compiled third-party library GCC and configure environment variables.
+Prepare GCC 7.3 before building the third-party libraries.
+You are advised to use the released and built third-party library GCC and configure environment variables.

 After installing the software listed in  [Table 1](#en-us_topic_0283136302_table1212531681911), point the default Python version to  **python3.x**  and perform the following operations: